krisztinapapp/workout-planner/README.md

 1. Run 'node app.js' command in a separate terminal (server folder).
 Check the console for a succeed message.
 2. Run 'npm start' command in a separate terminal (client folder).
 Let it change the port to localhost:3001 by typing 'y' in the terminal as a response.
-3. In the browser use http://localhost:3001 URL.
+3. Visit http://localhost:3001 in your browser.